 A Homegrown Volunteer Group

-Last fall a group of neighborhood gardeners—lifelong enthusiasts, professional landscape designers, and even some newbies—came together with one simple goal: to make Roxborough greener, cleaner, and more inviting.
+In 2016 a group of neighborhood gardeners—lifelong enthusiasts, professional landscape designers, and even some newbies—came together with one simple goal: to make Roxborough greener, cleaner, and more inviting.
 And with that Roxborough Green was born.

 • Garden Tips: Don’t know where to start?
 Get design plans and pointers on how to keep your garden looking its best throughout the year.

 • Plant Swaps: Not sure why your plants aren’t thriving?
 We’ll share plants from our own gardens and offer suggestions on where and how to plant them.

 More than Just Landscaping

 • Get to know your neighbors

 • Improve the environment and prevent stormwater runoff